-The Bath study involved interviews with 108 building modelling professionals from engineering and architectural ﬁrms involved in the design process of a range of national and international projects, and included some of the world’s largest engineering and architecture practices.
-They were questioned on 21 common design energy-related aspects of a building, in a survey that was based on a real building in which detailed energy, occupancy and temperature data had been recorded, and provided a comparison with the answers of those surveyed.
+The Bath study involves interviews with 108 building modelling professionals about 21 common design energy-related aspects of a building.
+The survey was based on a real building in which detailed energy, occupancy and temperature data had been recorded, and provided a comparison with the answers of those surveyed.

 The researchers uncovered poor agreement among the professionals on which factors were important and which were not, with the level of qualification or experience of the individuals having no bearing on the accuracy of their responses.
 There was also a poor correlation between the views of the professionals and the control data.

 Although building modelling professionals responsible for forecasting a proposed building’s energy efficiency are required to demonstrate a minimum level of competence, this largely focuses on the calculations and adherence to the legislative framework – there is no obligation to check if the predictions match realised performance post construction.

 This is surprising, since producers of white goods are legally required to validate the efficiency of their products with actual performance tests, and while there may be shortcomings in the testing processes, there is at least the intention that the ratings be backed by actual performance data, which is not the case for whole buildings.